Template:— representing_system_element (repr_sys_elmnt) Capability:representing_breakdown_structure |

 The name or identifier of the organization responsible for the id or name of the system element.

-The name of the class assigned to the Identification_assignment that applies to the the organization responsilbe for identifying the the system element. (e.g. "CAGE code").
+the organization responsilbe for identifying the the system element. (e.g. "CAGE code").

 The following classes and their sub-classes can be used: